StefanLeng/gurps-gridless/README.md

 If you use portrait style tokens just set the dimension of the Token on the Appearance tab and "Look rotation" on the Identity tab.

 For rotating top down style tokens set the dimension of the Token on the Appearance tab.
-If the aspect ratio of the image differs from the aspect ratio of the token, you may have to adjust the scale to compensate for foundry scaling it to fit the image into the token dimensions.
+If the token image has the same aspect ratio as the token, use the Image Fit Mode "Contain".
+If the token image is square, use the image fit mode "Full Height" for long tokens and "Full Width" for wide tokens.
+I don't think any differnt aspect ratio will work.

 For multi hex tokens adjust the Anchor settings to move center of rotation to the head of the creature, if nessesary.
+To move the the center of rotation to center of the first hex of a token of lenght X (in hexes), set the Anchor Y to 1 - 0.5 / x

+If you have to scale your token image, this will be interfer with the transaltion, because the anchor is used as the center of scaling.
+In this case, the formular will become (1 - 0.5 / x) / scale + 0.5

 Examples:

-One hex creatures like humans: Width: 1, Height: 1, Anchor X: 0.5, Anchor Y: 0.5, no Scale Adjustment.
+One hex creatures like humans: Width: 1, Height: 1, Anchor X: 0.5, Anchor Y: 0.5, Image Fit Mode: Contain.

-Long two hex creature like a lion: Width: 1, Height: 2, Anchor X: 0.5, Anchor Y: 0.75, If using a square image, adjust the scale by a factor of 2.
+Long two hex creature like a lion: Width: 1, Height: 2, Anchor X: 0.5, Anchor Y: 0.75, If using a square image, Image Fit Mode: Full Height.

-Broad two hex creature like an large humanoid: Width: 2,  Height: 1, Anchor X: 0.5, Anchor Y: 0.5, If using a square image, adjust the scale by a factor of 2.
+Broad two hex creature like an large humanoid: Width: 2,  Height: 1, Anchor X: 0.5, Anchor Y: 0.5, If using a square image, Image Fit Mode: Full Width.

-Long tree hex creatures like an horse: Width: 1, Height: 3, Anchor X: 0.5, Anchor Y: 0.83, If using a square image, adjust the scale by a factor of 3.
+Long tree hex creatures like an horse: Width: 1, Height: 3, Anchor X: 0.5, Anchor Y: 0.83, If using a square image, Image Fit Mode: Full Height.

-Long 2 x 3 hex creature: Width: 2, Height: 3, Anchor X: 0.5, Anchor Y: 0.83, If using a square image, adjust the scale by a factor of 3/2.
+Long 2 x 3 hex creature: Width: 2, Height: 3, Anchor X: 0.5, Anchor Y: 0.83, If using a square image, Image Fit Mode: Full Height.

+Long tree hex creatures with an image scaling of 1.5: Width: 1, Height: 3, Anchor X: 0.5, Anchor Y: 0.72, If using a square image, Image Fit Mode: Full Height.

 ### Legal